wagesj45/mysql-to-sqlite-converter/README.md

 - Connection Issues: Ensure that the MySQL server is running and accessible, and that the credentials and host information are correct.

--Data Type Compatibility: Some complex MySQL data types may not convert perfectly to SQLite.
+- Data Type Compatibility: Some complex MySQL data types may not convert perfectly to SQLite.
 The script uses the closest compatible types, but you may need to handle specific cases manually if needed.

 ## License